-- Registrar's Office: alteration and/or building Banner curriculum; creation of new codes, degree audit creation or revision. - Enrollment Management and Admissions: consult on determination of market and admissions criteria; build or revise application materials and systems; determine recruitment strategies. - Publications: collaborate on Undergraduate and Graduate Catalog edits; consult on web. - Transfer Credit Coordinator in Advisement and Transition: consult on course alterations that may affect current course equivalencies. - Associate Provost for Academic Affairs: consult on criteria for developing a new program or a major program alteration (as it pertains to SUNY/SED guidelines).
+- Registrar's Office: alteration and/or building Banner curriculum; creation of new codes, degree audit creation or revision. - Enrollment Management and Admissions: consult on determination of market and admissions criteria; build or revise application materials and systems; determine recruitment strategies. - Marketing: department web page edits. - Transfer Credit Coordinator in Advisement and Transition: consult on course alterations that may affect current course equivalencies. - Associate Provost for Academic Affairs: College Catalog Edits; consult on criteria for developing a new program or a major program alteration (as it pertains to SUNY/SED guidelines).